trivendradoijodd/jiotv-iptv-middleware/README.md

 ## Logic

+### Special Case: Handling `localhost`

+A key feature of this middleware is its ability to handle a special case where the IPTV provider returns a temporary link containing `localhost`.
+This indicates a two-step process is required to get the final stream URL.

+1.  **Detection:** The middleware first scans the provider's response for any channel `cmd` that contains `localhost`.
+2.  **First Hop Resolution:** If `localhost` is found, the middleware makes a **new, separate request** back to the provider.
+This request's purpose is to ask the provider to resolve `localhost` into a standard temporary link (which will contain the provider's actual domain).
+3.  **Standard Resolution:** Once this new temporary link is received, the middleware then proceeds with the standard link resolution process described below.

+### Standard Workflow

 1.  **Request Interception:** The middleware listens for all incoming requests from the IPTV client.
 2.  **Request Modification:** Before forwarding, the middleware inspects the request's body.
 It replaces any occurrences of its own address (e.g., `http://127.0.0.1:5000`) with the real IPTV provider's domain.
 This allows the client to work with `localhost` URLs in the request body, which the middleware translates for the provider.
 URL parameters are not modified.
 3.  **Request Forwarding:** It forwards the modified request to the IPTV provider's server, which is defined in the `.env` file.